John Savident: Later work

 Savident was one of the readers on the BBC's online Advent Calendar in December 2006.
 That year, he appeared in the pantomime Snow White and the Seven Dwarfs as the henchman at Manchester Opera House, alongside his former Coronation Street co-star Suranne Jones, as well as Justin Moorhouse and an all-star seven dwarves including Warwick Davis.

 In 2007, he was touring as the lead in a production of Hobson's Choice.
 He appeared on Loose Women on 19 March 2009 to discuss his part as Sir Joseph Porter in the Gilbert and Sullivan operetta HMS Pinafore, which toured the United Kingdom during the spring and summer of 2009.

 He guest-starred in the Christmas special episode of Holby City in 2012, playing patient Rupert Pool.
 He voiced the character Pendle in the Doctor Who audio-drama Order of the Daleks.

-Personal life
+Personal life and death

-Savident married Rona Hopkinson in 1961; they had two children and several grandchildren.
+Savident married Rona Hopkinson in 1961; they had two children.

-In the early hours of 1 December 2000, Savident was stabbed in the neck at his flat in Manchester.
-He had met the assailant at a gay bar that evening.
-The man was jailed for seven years for the attack.
+In the early hours of 1 December 2000, Savident was stabbed in the neck at his flat in Manchester by Michael Smith.
+He had met Smith at a gay bar that evening.
+Smith was jailed for seven years for the attack.

-Death

-Savident died on 21 February 2024, at the age of 86.
+Savident died on 21 February 2024, aged 86.